Laws, Regulations & Annotations

 (a) DEFINITIONS.
 The definitions set forth in this regulation shall govern the construction of Revenue and Taxation Code section 214, subdivision (g), which provides the requirements for the welfare exemption for low-income housing properties owned by a limited partnership in which the managing general partner is an eligible nonprofit corporation or eligible limited liability company.

-(3) "Limited partnership" means a "limited partnership" as defined by section 15611, subdivision (r) of the Corporations Code, or a "foreign limited partnership" as defined by section 15611, subdivision (l) of the Corporations Code.
+(3) "Limited partnership" means a "limited partnership" as defined by section 15901.02, subdivision (q) of the Corporations Code, or a "foreign limited partnership" as defined by section 15901.02, subdivision (k) of the Corporations Code.